ashish-lakra/metacrafter-assignments/Metacrafter Assignnment/ETH + AVAX PROOF/Module 01/readme.md

 This Solidity contract is an example contract that demonstrates some important concepts and statements used in Solidity programming.
 It includes functions to set and retrieve a value, as well as a function to revert a transaction.

 ## Functionality
-1. Contract successfully uses require()
+1. Contract successfully uses require() statement.
-2. Contract successfully uses assert()
+2. Contract successfully uses assert() statement.
-3. Contract successfully uses revert() statements
+3. Contract successfully uses revert() statement.

 ## Installation